• Skip to primary navigation

 Curriculum

-Admitted 3+2 students are required to complete the same two-year, 48-hour curriculum as other MIA students, starting in the fall of their senior year when classified as a U4.
+Admitted 3+2 students are required to complete the same two-year, 48-hour curriculum as other MIA students in the International Development & Economic Policy track, starting in the fall of their senior year when classified as a U4.
 The MIA curriculum consists of six core courses (18 hours), at least two concentration areas of three courses each (18 hours), and four additional elective courses which can be used for a third concentration if desired (12 hours).
 Those without professional experience must complete a non-credit bearing internship or intensive language/cultural study in the summer between their fourth and fifth year (first and second year in the MIA).
 Additionally, native English speakers must pass an oral exam demonstrating proficiency in one foreign language to graduate.
 A capstone project for a “real world” client in the final semester concludes the learning experience.

 Admissions